Estimated reading time: 3 minutes

 A really bad case will definitely downgrade an apricot from a “first” to a “second” grade.
 This is usually just a cosmetic problem that affects the skin, and the fruit underneath will be perfectly good to eat and delicious.

-It’s just one of a number of fungal diseases that can affect different types of fruit, and is prevented with a spray regime using organic fungicides, as well as good hygiene practices.
+It’s just one of a number of fungal diseases that can affect different types of fruit.
+It’s preventable with a spray regime using organic fungicides, as well as good hygiene practices.

 Give us some good news …